 The last and biggest mistake that most Airbnb hosts make is only relying on a big listing site for your rental income.
 Airbnb fees can be quite high in the long run; 3%(+VAT) host service fee every time a booking goes through and 6-12%(+VAT) service fees for Airbnb guests.
 And it’s probably going to become more expensive over the years.
 Try out the Airbnb calculator to see how much Airbnb is really costing you.

-Vacation rental owners can cut out the middleman by becoming less reliant upon Airbnb and other big listing sites like HomeAway or VRBO, at the same time becoming more independent and diversifying their business.
-With the right mindset, knowledge, and tools, you can take control, generate your own direct bookings and earn more!
+Vacation rental owners can cut out the middleman by becoming less reliant upon Airbnb and other big listing sites like Vrbo and Expedia (don’t miss out this comparison between Airbnb and Expedia).
+With the right mindset, knowledge and tools, you can take control, diversify your business and generate your own direct bookings to earn more!

 So how do you do it?
 Get started by building your own vacation rental website.
 Use Lodgify to create your website and you won’t have to worry about your lack of online technical skills; it’s as easy as creating your Airbnb listing!
 There are over 30 beautiful, modern designs to choose from, and you can personalize all of the features to suit your taste.